 Does Alcohol Make You Feel Relaxed and Confident?

 Many people enjoy alcohol because it seems to reduce stress, so those with social anxiety feel more relaxed in social situations after drinking.
+Does alcohol help with anxiety?
 Alcohol’s ability to inhibit impulse control can also give you a boost of confidence.

 These effects, however, are temporary.
 While it may seem to relieve your social anxiety, alcohol cannot resolve the source of your fears.
 Once the effects wear off, your anxiety returns with a vengeance.
 This back-and-forth leads many people to create an unhealthy cycle of substance abuse for that momentary feeling of comfort.

-If you use alcohol to relieve your social anxiety and begin to exhibit some of the following symptoms, you may suffer from an alcohol use disorder:
+If you combine social anxiety and alcohol and begin to exhibit some of the following symptoms, you may suffer from an alcohol use disorder:

 - Your work or school life feels impacted